Southward expansion of the Han dynasty: Chinese migration and cultural assimilation

 Han Chinese migration from northern and central China populated Yunnan and Guangdong.
 The political turmoil that followed Wang Mang's usurpation led to another wave of Chinese migration.
 Han settlers and soldiers from the north were affected by diseases common in tropical regions, such as malaria and schistosomiasis.

-Sinification of the Yue and Dian tribes was brought about by a combination of Han imperial military power, regular Han Chinese settlement and an influx of Han Chinese refugees.
+Sinicization of the Yue and Dian tribes was brought about by a combination of Han imperial military power, regular Han Chinese settlement and an influx of Han Chinese refugees.
 The military invasions and an influx Han Chinese immigrants created a culture that merged Han Chinese traditions with indigenous elements.
 Evidence from modern archaeological digs in the area reveal the extent of Han Chinese influence.
 Han dynasty tombs in Guangzhou, Guangdong show that the native tools and ceramics were gradually replaced by those modeled after Chinese styles by the Western Han.
 Excavations from the period have uncovered bronze mirrors, stoves, wells, incense burners, tripods, and lanterns manufactured in the style of the Han Chinese.

 Cultural assimilation in Guangxi and Guizhou happened during the late Western Han and occurred later than in Guangdong.
 As in Guangdong, a number of Han-style mirrors, coins, ceramics, bronze, iron, and lacquerware were discovered in the region's tombs.

 Modern Yunnan in southwestern China was annexed into the Han Empire after the establishment of a Chinese prefecture in 109 BC.
 The growing influence of Chinese culture is apparent in excavated Dian artifacts, and coins, ceramics, mirrors, and bronzes have been discovered in Dian manufactured with Han stylistic elements.
 Dian art adopted the aesthetics of Han imports and by 100, the indigenous Dian culture had largely disappeared.
 Northern Chinese culture had become largely ingrained in the south.
 The expansion of China from the North China Plain to the south, a process that began in the Qin dynasty, had reached its height under the Han.